 Preparing Your Lead Generation Website

-If you have an amazing lead generation website like Real Geeks offers, be sure to take advantage of all the features you can set up that will save you time and drive leads.
-Spend an hour or so one day per week making sure that your lead capture and nurturing mechanisms are current and reflect the season.
-From email drip campaigns to short message service (SMS) autoresponders, be sure your systems are on point and ready to capture as many leads as possible.
+If you have an amazing lead generation website like InCom Real Estate, be sure to take advantage of all the features you can set up that will save you time and drive leads.
+Spend an hour or so one day per week looking at the lead and engagement reports InCom provides to make sure you’re converting site visitors to leads and leads to sales in the most efficient manner possible.
+From automated email drip campaigns to the ability to share listings to over 200 different social sites, be sure your systems are on point and ready to capture as many leads as possible.
+Click here to schedule a custom demo.

 Schedule Social Media Posts in Advance